|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 On Saturday 12th January 2019 a community orchard was planted in Priory meadow.
 This meadow, next to Priory wood, already had five mature walnut trees so was an obvious choice of location.

-Although the orchard was planned and organise by trustees of Pauline's Swamp - to which I am an advisor - I was not informed or asked for advice.
+Although the orchard was planned and organised by "A group of Pauline's Swamp-related people" (presumably trustees of Pauline's Swamp - to which I am an advisor) I was not informed or asked for advice.
 The result is an orchard mostly on the most vigorous rootstocks available so many are unlikely to fruit for 5 or 6 years (i.e. before 2024) and which will eventually reach a height of 20-30 ft.
-So you will need a very tall ladder t reach most of the apples and pears.
-The plums and gages are generally smaller trees!
+So you will need a very tall ladder to reach most of the apples and pears.
+The plums and gages are generally smaller trees anyway.

 |1||Damson||Aylesbury Prune||St Julien A|